...

 Beaujolais is a light red wine made with Gamay Noir grapes.
 The Beaujolais region of France produces 75% of the world’s Gamay wine.

 The type of wine called Beaujolais Nouveau is a trend started in 1951.
 It is a vin de primeur, fermented for just a few weeks after being harvested before being released for sale on the third Thursday of November.
-Distributors famously race to get the first bottles to different markets around the globe, where in Beaujolais Nounveau Day at 12:00 midnight the corks can be opened and the first wine of the vintage drunk.
-Look for celebrations in Paris and around the world as wine lovers enjoy this speaical and brief Gamapy expereince.
+Distributors famously race to get the first bottles to different markets around the globe, where in Beaujolais Nouveau Day at 12:00 midnight the corks can be opened and the first wine of the vintage drunk.
+Look for celebrations in Paris and around the world as wine lovers enjoy this special and brief Gamay experience.

 The most basic quality wines are labeled “Beaujolais”.
 This is the biggest appellation consisting of all 96 winemaking villages with most villages located in the south.